A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Appendix

-\begin{IEEEbiography}[{ }]{Jun Fu} (Senior Member, IEEE) received the Ph.D. degree in mechanical engineering from Concordia University, Montreal, QB, Canada, in 2009.
+This result follows from Proposition \ref{subproblem_important_result_4}. $\blacksquare$ \begin{IEEEbiography}[{ }]{Jun Fu} (Senior Member, IEEE) received the Ph.D. degree in mechanical engineering from Concordia University, Montreal, QC, Canada, in 2009.
 He was a Postdoctoral Researcher with the Department of Mechanical Engineering, Massachusetts Institute of Technology (MIT), Cambridge, MA, USA, from 2010 to 2014.
-He is a professor with Northeastern University, Shenyang, China.
-His current research is on dynamic optimization, optimal control, switched systems and their applications.
-Dr. Fu received the 2018 Young Scientist Award in Science issued by the Ministry of Education of China (the first awardee in Chinese Control Community).
-He is currently an Associate Editor for the Control Engineering Practice, the IEEE Transactions on Industrial Informatics, and the IEEE Transactions on Neural Networks and Learning Systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xunhao Wu} received the B.S. degree in automation from Northeastern University, Shenyang, China, in 2021, where he is currently pursuing the M.S. degree in control theory and control engineering with the State Key Laboratory of Synthetical Automation for Process Industries, Northeastern University, Shenyang, China.
+In 2015 he became a professor at the State Key Laboratory of Synthetical Automation for Process Industries, Northeastern University, China, and has been working at the State Key Lab since leaving MIT.
+His current research is on dynamic optimization, machine learning, switched systems and their applications.
+He is currently an Associate Editor for the Control Engineering Practice, the IEEE Transactions on Industrial Informatics, and the IEEE Transactions on Neural Networks and Learning Systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xunhao Wu} received the B.S. degree in automation from Northeastern University, Shenyang, China, in 2021, and the M.S. degree in control theory and control engineering from the State Key Laboratory of Synthetical Automation for Process Industries, Northeastern University, Shenyang, China, in 2024.
+He is currently pursuing the Ph.D. degree in aeronautical and aviation engineering from The Hong Kong Polytechnic University, Hong Kong, China.
 His current research interests cover robust optimization and its application in multi-agent systems. \end{IEEEbiography}